-Once a cat is accepted by Panther Ridge, its needs are met for the rest of its natural life; never again will it be in need of a home, or be at risk of neglect or mishandling.
+Once a cat is accepted by Panther Ridge, their needs are met for the rest of their natural life; never again will it be in need of a home, or be at risk of neglect or mishandling.
 Such a lifetime commitment is challenging – and very costly.
 For example, the cats at Panther Ridge consume some 100 pounds of meat and supplements every day.
 Many also have chronic health problems that require continuing veterinary care.
 What’s more, as the number of abandoned, neglected or abused animals continues to grow, we feel an urgent need to expand our facilities so that we can help more animals, while still maintaining our high standards.

 Panther Ridge relies heavily on contributions from corporations, individual patrons and veterinary facilities.